The problem is how many of us still seal a window (including the sliding glass window and even sliding doors) with

 Their window seal kit comes with everything you need to fill all the space around a portable air conditioner’s hose, and you can do it by yourself in less than 10 minutes – but do take 20 minutes in order to be as accurate in laying the Velcro tape around the edges of smooth-surface window frames as possible.

-It can be used as a single-vent or double-vent air conditioners.
+It can be used as a single-vent or double-vent air conditioner.
 However, the limiting factor is the type of window.
 It can’t be mounted on every kind of window; it is most commonly used on tilting windows but if want to install it on a basement window, skylight or balcony door, you’ll have too many problems with keeping it all intact.

 In short, it can’t be used on these types of windows.
 It’s best to use it exclusively on tilting windows and you have to use a zipper in order to tighten the space around the vent like this:

-Some AC units can also be stationed near sliding windows or door.
-While No. 1, 2 and 3 pick on this list can accommodate such windows (albeit with a bit of struggle), the MorningRising cloth seal specifically informs their potential customers that the product cannot be used on left or right sliding window or doors.
+Some AC units can also be stationed near sliding windows or doors.
+While No. 1, 2 and 3 pick on this list can accommodate such windows (albeit with a bit of struggle), the MorningRising cloth seal specifically informs their potential customers that the product cannot be used on the left or right sliding window or doors.

 Nonetheless, this is the cheapest seal for a window on the list and is our budget pick.

 Can be installed in 10 minutes.